-Performance Indicators (PI) Target 2022 Result 2022 CleanSeaNet service earth observation (EO) image delivery earth observation (EO) percentage per year EO image delivery ratio 7 90% 98% Assistance for accidental spills percentage response rate to assistance requests 100% 100% Participation in oil spill response exercises percentage response rate to requests for participation in oil spill response exercises.
-90% 100% Outputs 2022 Achievements Delivering and improving the CleanSeaNet service, which is based on satellite images and alerts to coastal States, for the monitoring of seas and detection of illegal discharges and polluting vessels, including providing training on the practical use of CleanSeaNet, as part of EMSA's capacity building services. ~ Provide assistance to co- operationally feasible. astal States and the Commission in case of acciden ital spills if ✓ Participate in oil spill resp 3.
-Participate in oil spill response exercises organized by Member States.
-Organise meeting of the EMSA CleanSeaNet User Group.
-Develop activities with er detections. to CleanSeaNet ~ Provide earth observation interagency SLA with Fro n services to support border control activities in the ontex. context of the ~ Provide earth observation services to SAFEMED, IPA and Black and Caspian Sea beneficiary countries. ~ Establish new framework radar and optical satellite ~ new framework contract concerning the provision of satellite-based radiofrequency maturity at still presents low I therefore no t was launched in 2022.
+Performance Indicators (PI) Target 2022 Result 2022 CleanSeaNet service earth observation (EO) image delivery percentage per year EO image delivery ratio 90% 98% Assistance for accidental spills percentage response rate to assistance requests 100% 100% Participation in oil spill response exercises percentage response rate to requests for participation in oil spill response exercises.
+90% 100% Outputs 2022 Achievements to coastal States, for the the CleanSeaNet service, which is based on satelli monitoring of seas and detection of illegal dischargo ng training on the practical use of CleanSeaNet, as s. es and polluting ~ 2.
+Provide assistance to coa operationally feasible. astal States and the Commission in case of acciden tal spills if ~ 3.
+Participate in oil spill response exercises organized by Member States. $\checkmark$ 4.
+Organise meeting of the EMSA CleanSeaNet User Group. ~ Develop activities with enforcement authorities to promote effective follow-up to CleanSeaNet detections. $\checkmark$ Provide earth observation services to support border control activities in the context of the interagency SLA with Frontex. ~ Provide earth observation services to SAFEMED, IPA and Black and Caspian Sea beneficiary countries. $\checkmark$ 8.
+Establish new framework contracts concerning the provision of earth observation services from radar and optical satellites. $\checkmark$ new framework contract concerning the provision of satellite-based radiofrequency maturity and still presents low therefore no was launched in 2022.